COVID made us all assholes. Will we ever recover?

 Laura Thompson

 Am I the asshole?
-After a year of scrolling past not-so-socially distanced wedding photos, travel updates and holiday posts, I finally broke down and purged my social media.
+After a year of scrolling past not-so-socially distanced wedding photos, travel updates, and holiday posts, I finally broke down and purged my social media.
 I unfollowed hundreds of people—mostly acquaintances from cities I no longer live in—because I simply couldn’t handle the constant surge of anxiety I felt every time I saw one of them dining indoors with a dozen other friends.

 Around that same time, a stranger yelled at me for not wearing a mask while walking my dog at the park.
 It seemed like an overreaction, given that we were outdoors and so far apart that she had to yell for me to hear her, so I kept my mouth shut and spent the rest of my walk stewing in some combination of irritation and shame.